Distinct Distances: Open Problems and Current Bounds: Restricted point sets in

-Although no progress has been made with Problems \ref{pr:No3} and \ref{pr:No3Pnt} for several decades, more recent advances have been obtained for more restricted variants of them.
-Similarly to $D_{\text{no3}\ell}(n)$, let $D_{\text{conv}}(n)$ denote the minimum number of distinct distances that can be determined by a set of $n$ points in (strict) convex position.
+Although the last progress made for Problem \ref{pr:No3} was several decades ago, more recent advances have been obtained for more restricted variants.
+Let $D_{\text{conv}}(n)$ denote the minimum number of distinct distances determined by a set of $n$ points in (strict) convex position.
 Let $\hd_{\text{conv}}(n)$ denote the maximum number satisfying that for any set $\pts$ of $n$ points in convex position, there exists a point $p\in \pts$ such that there are at least $\hd_{\text{conv}}(n)$ distinct distances between $\pts$ and $\pts\setminus\{p\}$.